2018ik/2018ik.github.io/_wiki/old_testament.markdown

 ## Prophecy

-The books of projecy show how the aforementioned books are going to be fulfilled.
+The books of prophecy show how the aforementioned books are going to be fulfilled.